The maternity leave laws and acts in the United States are like a box of chocolates.

 - What about small businesses?

-Federal Maternity Leave Laws
+Federal Maternity Leave Acts in the USA

 Family Medical Leave Act – The Federal Family Medical Leave Act of 1993 (FMLA) provides important unpaid job protection for working women experiencing pregnancy complications, premature birth of an infant, or who want to bond with their baby.
 But remember: this is UNPAID time away from work.